-In determining appropriate compensation levels, during the course of 2011 the compensation committee reviewed all forms of executive compensation, including base salary, performance-based non-equity incentive compensation, long-term equity incentive awards, ratios of vested to unvested equity previously granted to our executive officers, realizable amounts from equity previously granted to our executive officers, the company's contributions to the Alliance Data Systems 401(k) and Retirement Savings Plan and Executive Deferred Compensation Plan and the value of any perquisites received for the 2011 performance year.
-Based on company performance in 2011 and in prior years, and other applicable factors and known information, including the market data provided by our external executive compensation consultant, the compensation committee, and the board of directors with respect to the chief executive officer, have each determined that the total 2011 compensation paid to our executive officers was reasonable and not excessive.
-As previously reported, our fiscal year 2011 financial performance included a year-over-year increase of 14% in revenue and 57% for net income per diluted share, a 23% increase in adjusted EBITDA, a 35% increase in adjusted EBITDA, net of funding costs and a 30% increase in core earnings per diluted share.
-For 2011, base salary, target total cash compensation (base salary plus target performance-based non-equity incentive compensation), and target total direct compensation (base salary plus target performance-based non-equity incentive compensation plus target long-term equity incentive compensation) for our executive officers, were each between the 50th and 75th percentile of our proxy peer companies, as described above.
+In determining appropriate compensation levels during the course of 2012, the compensation committee reviewed all forms of executive compensation, including base salary, performance-based non-equity incentive compensation, long-term equity incentive awards, ratios of vested to unvested equity previously granted to our executive officers, realizable amounts from equity previously granted to our executive officers, the company's contributions to the Alliance Data Systems 401(k) and Retirement Savings Plan and Executive Deferred Compensation Plan and the value of any perquisites received for the 2012 performance year.
+Based on company performance in 2012 and in prior years, and other applicable factors and known information, including the market data provided by our external executive compensation consultant, the compensation committee, and the board of directors with respect to the chief executive officer, have each determined that the total 2012 compensation paid to our executive officers was reasonable and not excessive.
+As previously reported, our fiscal year 2012 financial performance included a year-over-year increase of 15% in revenue and 34% for net income, an 18% increase in adjusted EBITDA, a 25% increase in adjusted EBITDA, net of funding costs and a 14% increase in core earnings per diluted share.
+For 2012, base salary fell below the 50th percentile, while each of target total cash compensation (base salary plus target performance-based non-equity incentive compensation) and target total direct compensation (base salary plus target performance-based nonequity incentive compensation plus target long-term equity incentive compensation) for our executive officers were closer to the 50th than the 75th percentile of our proxy peer companies, as described above.